 Speaking of, because the terms of a physician mortgage may not be as attractive as a typical mortgage, it might make sense to go with an ARM.

-After all, you might move up to an even larger home once you’re more established, you could relocate to a different city for a new position, or perhaps you’ll just be able to pay down a large chunk of your mortgage balance, making the type of loan less significant.
+After all, you might move up to an even larger home once you’re more established, you could relocate to a different city for a new position, or perhaps you’ll just be able to pay down a large chunk of your mortgage balance early, making the type of loan less significant.

 Consider Traditional Mortgage Options Too

 It should also be noted that the more flexible guidelines associated with a doctor mortgage don’t come free of charge.
 While the lender is probably happy to offer financing to a well-qualified borrower, they will often charge a higher interest rate in exchange.

 Once you are able to pay down your mortgage, it could make sense to look into refinancing to a traditional mortgage, especially if your LTV is low enough to avoid mortgage insurance and most pricing adjustments.
 These loans typically do not have a prepayment penalty.

 If you’re paying down a mortgage at 95% or 100% LTV, chances are you’re paying a lot more in interest than you otherwise would with a lower LTV mortgage, such as one at 80% or less.

 Also be sure to shop both traditional and physician mortgages to determine which is the better option.
 You might not need to get a mortgage via one of these special programs if you have down payment funds available, or even a gift for down payment from a relative.